SteliosSpanos/SteliosSpanos/README.md

-# Hey there 👋 I'm Stelios — a CS Student with a passion for cloud, automation and security
+# Hey there 👋 I'm Stelios — a CS Student with a passion for cloud, automation and IoT

 ## About Me
 - Studying Computer Engineering & Informatics @ University of West Attica